What electric bike has the longest range?

 5 Electric Bikes with Huge Range

-Designed for the most pleasurable commuting experience, the QWIC is available with a respectable 735Wh battery offering up to 130 miles in eco mode - ideal for pootling around flat cities.
+Designed for the most pleasurable commuting experience, the QWIC is available with a respectable 735Wh battery offering up to 130 miles in eco mode (ideal for commuting around cities), or up to 40 miles in full-powered Sport mode if you want to make full use of the 80Nm motor or are heading over particularly steep hills.

-The new 2019 QWIC "Urban" range pack impressive potential mileage from a neat concealed battery.
-2019 is proving to be a fantastic year for electric bikes with prices dropping but with more features included.
+2020 is proving to be a fantastic year for electric bikes with prices dropping but with more features included, and the QWIC Urban range is no exception with Bluetooth as standard.

 However, for comfortable commutes around London they are an ideal bike with plenty of range considering that they don't break the bank.

-For just £1,599 for the Front wheel powered FN7 Lite, or £1,899 for the Sportier rear wheel driven RD9, these are fantastic entry level bicycles for city riding where hills aren't so much of a problem.
+For just £1,599 for the Front wheel powered FN7 Lite, or £1,899 for the Sportier rear wheel driven RD9, these are fantastic entry level electric road bikes for city riding where you're not doing serious offroading.

 Riese & Muller Supercharger GT HS - 120 Miles